tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 In this way, we've achieved one-sided payments in Tari.
 Incidentally, the script Alice used here is nearly identical to the most common Bitcoin script called "Pay to public-key hash", or P2PKH.
-With TariScript, as with Bitcoin, there are many other ways Alice could have used to lock the UTXO for Bob's exclusive use.
+With TariScript, as with Bitcoin, there are many other scripts Alice could have used to lock the UTXO for Bob's exclusive use.

 "Pay to public key" (P2PK) is the simplest and would have been `PushPublicKey(P_b)`.
 Bob would not need to provide any input at all here because the stack would already have his public key after the single instruction completes.